yhfudev/arch-kali-rpi2/README.md

 Config
 ------
-You may be also interest in config or install other packages after boot the Kali:
+You may be also interest in config or install other packages after booting the Kali:

     # expanded the image to the full size
     apt-get install parted sudo